citrontruc/personal-notes/c-sharp/09Thread.md

 There is a new version of lock that is more optimal.
 System.Threading.Lock.
 Here is an example with a bank account lock system.

+This new lock system has multiple methods (EnterScope).
+The following example only uses basic lock functionalities.

 ```cs
 using System;